sunabozu/vue-hint.css/README.md

 It's just a small directive that adds tooltips to your elements.

-You can import it directly in your HTML page (it will be available as a global variable named `VueHintCss`):
+You can import it directly in your HTML page (it will be available as a global variable named `VueHintCss.default`):

 ``` html
 <link rel="stylesheet" href="//cdnjs.cloudflare.com/ajax/libs/hint.css/2.4.0/hint.min.css" />